Fresh and Frozen Packaged Food Products Policy

 image

-• The FDA registration must be active at the time of submission
+• Active FDA registration at the time of submission

-• If a screenshot of the FDA registration is submitted, the image must indicate the screenshot is from the FDA website
+• If submitting a screenshot, it must clearly show it is from the FDA website

 Food Packaging and Labeling